-The master's degree in economics strengthens students' knowledge of economic theory and improves their skills in applying the theory to economic problems.
-Graduates are qualified to read and judge other research and conduct their own research, either individually or as members of government or business teams.
-They are also prepared to write policy analysis articles.
+The economics MA is noted for its emphasis on comparative institutional analysis and its concentration on the relationships among economic, political, and legal institutions.
+The specific areas associated with the department include experimental economics, Austrian economics, public choice, constitutional political economy, law and economics, and new institutional economics.
+The program strengthens students' knowledge of economic theory and improves their skills in applying the theory to economic problems.
+Graduates are qualified to read and judge other research and conduct their own, either individually or as members of government or business teams.
+They are also prepared to write policy analyses.
 Students who plan to pursue a PhD in economics should apply directly to the doctoral program.

 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-Students have the option of writing a thesis for six credits in lieu of six credits of elective courses.
+Students have the option of writing a thesis for six credits in lieu of six credits of electives.

-Students admitted to the PhD in economics who have added the MA as a secondary degree to their record must apply ECON 816 as one of the five elective courses applied to the MA degree.
+Students admitted to the PhD in economics who have added the MA as a secondary degree to their record must apply ECON 816 Macroeconomic Theory II as one of the five electives applied to the MA degree.

 Students must pass one MA comprehensive exam in applied economic theory.
 This exam is offered twice each year.
 Students admitted to the PhD in economics who are seeking the MA as secondary degree must pass both the PhD micro and the PhD macro qualifying exams, which will satisfy the requirement for the MA comprehensive exam.

-Once enrolled in ECON 799, students are required to maintain continuous registration until the thesis is submitted to and accepted by the University Library.
-The continuous registration policy is specified in the Academic Policies section of the catalog.
+Once enrolled in ECON 799 Master's Thesis, students are required to maintain continuous registration until the thesis is submitted to and accepted by the University Library.
+The continuous registration policy is specified in AP.6.9.3 Master's Thesis.